Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Introduction

-In fact, while radio polarization and FIR observations trace the same large-scale ordered $B$-field\footnote{\emph{Ordered fields} are defined to be what polarized FIR emission or synchrotron emission at short radio wavelengths (where Faraday depolarization is small) measures within the telescope beam, projected to the plane perpendicular to the line of sight.
+In fact, while the large-scale ordered structure of the $B$-field \footnote{\emph{Ordered fields} are defined to be what polarized FIR emission or synchrotron emission at short radio wavelengths (where Faraday depolarization is small) measures within the telescope beam, projected to the plane perpendicular to the line of sight.
 Contributions for ordered fields come from \emph{anisotropic random fields}, whose average over the beam vanishes, and \emph{regular fields}, whose average over the beam is finite.
-To distinguish between these contributions, additional Faraday rotation data in the radio range are needed.} structure in the less-dense interarm regions, significant divergence has been found in the spiral arms of M\,51 \citep[][SALSA~I]{borlaff+2021apj921_128}.
-This result may be due to the different thermodynamical properties between the warm diffuse ISM and the cold dust filaments associated with star forming regions and molecular clouds.
-In the closest merger of two spiral galaxies, the Antennae galaxies, the FIR $B$-field closely follows the relic spiral arm, while the radio $B$-field is mostly radial \citep[][SALSA~VI]{SALSAVI}.
+To distinguish between these contributions, additional Faraday rotation data in the radio range are needed \citep{beck+2013inbook_641}.} measured in radio and FIR are compatible in the less-dense interarm regions, significant divergence has been found in the spiral arms of M\,51 \citep[SALSA I:][]{Borlaff2021,Surgent2023arXiv230207278S}.
+This result may be due to the different thermodynamical properties between the warm diffuse ISM and the cold dust filaments associated with star-forming regions and molecular clouds.
+In the closest merger of two spiral galaxies (the Antennae galaxies), the FIR $B$-field closely follows the relic spiral arm, while the radio $B$-field is mostly radial \citep[][SALSA~VI]{SALSAVI}.
 This result suggests that the FIR $B$-field may be cospatial with the molecular gas in the midplane of the relic spiral arm, while the radio $B$-field seems to be more aligned with the dynamics of the HI gas on an extraplanar layer above the disk affected by the merger activity.
 In addition, the 1 kpc-scale starburst ring of NGC\,1097 has a compressed and constant FIR $B$-field at the intersection with the galactic bar, while the radio $B$-field has a spiral morphology tightly cospatial with the diffuse neutral gas \citep[][SALSA~II]{SALSAII}.
 To observe the $B$-field within the cold and dense ISM affected by the star formation activity and molecular clouds, FIR polarimetric observations are necessary.